• Skip to main content

 Ingredients in Homemade Spice Cake

 This recipe doesn't even have ginger in it, so the spice mixture stays away from a holiday taste.
-Cinnamon is the main flavor and the ground cloves, nutmeg, and allspice balance it out just right.
+Cinnamon is the main flavor and the ground cloves, nutmeg, and allspice balance it out.

 A touch of molasses helps deepen the flavor.
 I like to use simple unsulphured molasses instead of blackstrap.
 Blackstrap molasses is darker in flavor and a bit too strong for this delicate spice cake.